-The British Medical Association (BMA) is a professional association and trade union representing and negotiating on behalf of all doctors and medical students in the UK.
+The BMA is a professional association and trade union representing and negotiating on behalf of all doctors and medical students in the UK.
 It is a leading voice advocating for outstanding health care and a healthy population.
 It is an association providing members with excellent individual services and support throughout their lives.

-The majority of BMA members are members of the NHS Pension Scheme.
-This is a response from the BMA to the consultation on the McCloud remedy part 2 and the proposed changes to Scheme Regulations.
+BMA Northern Ireland welcomes the opportunity to respond to this consultation on the implementation of the McCloud remedy.